 The plaintiff suffered harm, unless the statement in question amounted to defamation per se.
 Smith v.
 Stewart, 660 S.E.2d 822, 828 (Ga.
 Ct.
 App.
 2008).Minc Law

-Here again, as the Cardi B case confirms, during proper defamation proceedings with judges who live by their oaths, the provable, true, false statements (read in context with applicable case law) were defamatory.
+Here again, as the Cardi B case confirms, during proper defamation proceedings with judges who follow their oaths, the provable, true, false statements (read in context with applicable case law) were defamatory.

-Judges who live by their oaths do not ignore or misrepresent evidence
+Judges who follow their oaths do not ignore or misrepresent evidence

 Let’s wrap this up again.

-Keep learning about defamation law and proper judicial procedures so you won’t be duped by fake news or oath, law breaking officers of the court, like attorney Sidney Powell.
-See also: Michael Berens and John Shiffman, “Thousands of U.S. judges who broke laws or oaths remained on the bench,” Reuters, June 30, 2020 and James V. Grimaldi, Coulter Jones and Joe Palazzolo, “131 Federal Judges Broke the Law by Hearing Cases Where They Had a Financial Interest: ” Wall Street Journal, September 28, 2021.
+Keep learning about defamation law and proper judicial procedures so you won’t be deceived by fake news or oath, law-breaking officers of the court, like attorney Sidney Powell.
+See also: Michael Berens and John Shiffman, “Thousands of U.S. judges who broke laws or oaths remained on the bench,” Reuters, June 30, 2020, and James V. Grimaldi, Coulter Jones, and Joe Palazzolo, “131 Federal Judges Broke the Law by Hearing Cases Where They Had a Financial Interest: ” Wall Street Journal, September 28, 2021.

-Don’t defame and don’t be duped when you can How to Legal.
+Don’t defame and don’t be deceived when you can How to Legal.

 Update: Cardi B Speaks Out After Being Awarded Additional $3 Million in Slander Lawsuit Against YouTuber: “I thought I would never be heard or vindicated and I felt completely helpless and vulnerable,” Cardi said in a statement shared with PEOPLE,